 Teaching kids with dyslexia to read sounds like it should be your school’s job.
 But time and time again we hear about the struggles parents have getting appropriate literacy services from school.
 While parents should advocate for improvements in the system, the wait time for that type of improvement can be precious years of your child’s life.

-5. The school’s testing for learning disability is not the same as a dyslexia evaluation.
+5. The school’s testing for learning disabilities is not the same as a dyslexia evaluation.

 Even if you beat the odds and are able to get an evaluation from the school, it still may not help!

 Schools typically administer two types of testing: (1) a broad achievement battery and (2) an intellectual battery.
 The problem is children with dyslexia who are also very bright may score in the “average” range on both of these assessments, so their dyslexia goes undetected.